 The City of a Hundred Spires, as Prague is known, is a great refuge for lovers.
 Hidden streets with cosy cafés, many gardens and parks, great restaurants, dozens of galleries and museums and also music clubs with live jazz, classical music concerts, theatres and trips on the Vltava… these are just some of the attractions which you can find here all year round.

 And it is in autumn when all the ancient and newer legends with which Prague is interwoven feel all the more palpable.
-Maybe in one of its back streets you will meet the clay Golem, a headless knight or the shadow of Franz Kafka.
-Come visit the city interwoven with legends which still live.
+Maybe in one of its back streets, you will meet the clay Golem, a headless knight or the shadow of Franz Kafka.
+Come and visit the city interwoven with legends that still live.